 The TOE does not provide objects or information that can be created, since it provides access to memory areas.
-The definition of objects that are stored in the TOE's memory is subject to the Smartcard Embedded Software.
+The definition of objects that are stored in the TOE's memory is restrictive 28 default values for security attributes that are used to enforce the SFP.